MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

-This condition is fulfilled when the user grabs the `Object`.
+The Grab Object condition is fulfilled when the user grabs the `Object`.
 The condition is also fulfilled if the user already grabbed the Object before the step was activated, that is, if the user is already holding the specified object.

 ### Configuration